 - Phone: 313-427-0443

 This market returns with local produce, plants (there’s a plant swap the first day with Downriver Butterflies) and specialty foods like jams, baked goods and cheese.
-Don’t miss the craft items for sale!
-Plus find various events held throughout the season that are fun for kids and adults.
-Visit the Lincoln Park Farmers Market Facebook page for the latest.
+Don’t miss the craft items for sale, plus find various events held throughout the season that are fun for kids and adults.
+Visit the market’s Facebook page for the latest.
 Participants of Double Up Food Bucks, WIC Project and Senior Market FRESH.

 - Address: Chi-Bro Park on M-52, north of Main Street, Manchester